 procedure for inoculation injuries

-In order to reduce the likelihood of innoculation injury, it is essential that every team member uses the personal protective equipment (PPE) supplied – see above – including examination gloves, heavy duty gloves, masks and eye protection.
+In order to reduce the likelihood of inoculation injury, it is essential that: i) every team member uses the personal protective equipment (PPE) supplied – see above – including examination gloves, heavy duty gloves, masks, eye protection & footwear; and ii) that practice policies on the decontamination and storage of dental instruments be followed at all times.

-It is essential that inoculation injuries are dealt with promptly and correctly:
+It is essential that inoculation injuries are never ignored and that they are dealt with promptly and correctly:

 - If the skin is punctured with a contaminated sharp, instrument or equipment, wash the injury with soap and water but avoid scrubbing the wound.
 The wound must then be encouraged to bleed freely and cleaned again under running water.
 Dry the wound, apply disinfectant and a dressing.